cadia-lvl/Icelandic-Curses/README.md

 # Icelandic-Curses
-This is a list of icelandic curses.
-It can be useful for filtering out age inappropriate content for children.
+This is a list of icelandic curses or taboo words.
+One use is for filtering out age inappropriate content for children.

 # License